 - Never leave children alone in a vehicle.
 Leaving unattended children in a vehicle is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Do not leave the Key Fob in the ignition or a vehicle equipped with Kevless Enter-N-Go in the ACC or ON/RUN mode.
+Do not leave the Key Fob in the ignition or a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle. - Do not leave children or animals inside parked vehicles in hot weather.
 Interior heat build-up may cause serious injury or death.

 An unlocked car is an invitation to thieves.
-Always remove Key Fob from the ignition and lock all doors when leaving the vehicle unattended.
+Always remove the Key Fob from vehicle, cycle the ignition OFF with Keyless Enter-N-Go, and lock all doors when leaving the vehicle unattended.